brezanac/docker-amp-template/README.md

 In order for Docker containers to be able to communicate with each other when they are part of a custom Docker network, all requests need to use container names as target host names ([details](https://docs.docker.com/v17.09/engine/userguide/networking/configure-dns/)).

 For example, if you would like to access the `mysql` container from within your PHP code (`php-fpm`) you need to use the name of the running `mysql` container as host name.
-Since Docker prefixes all service names with the `COMPOSE_PROJECT_NAME` value the actual host name of the `mysql` container would be  `docker-amp-template_mysql`.
+Since Docker prefixes all service names with the `COMPOSE_PROJECT_NAME` value the actual host name of the `mysql` container with the default `COMPOSE_PROJECT_VALUE` would be `docker-amp-template_mysql`.

 In order to simplify usage this template explicitely sets names for all running containers.
 This however comes at a cost of not being able to scale the running containers, simply because there is no way to run two containers with the same name at the same time.